 Recently, he recorded composer An-lun Huang’s works with Russian Philharmonic Orchestra and Russian National Choir.
 In May 2018, he conducted Russian Philharmonic Orchestra again completing the second CD in Moscow.

 James P. Liu, of Singapore nationality, was appointed Music Director of the Wuhan Philharmonic Orchestra at the invitation of the Wuhan City Municipal Culture Bureau (China) in 2004.

 JAMES P. LIU (cont’d)

 He was a Scholar in the Conducting Faculty at the College of Music of Michigan State University (USA).
-He is also the principal guest conductor of Pueblo Symphony Orchestra of Colorado (USA).
-In 2016, he was invited by University of Denver (USA) as conducting adjunct professor and guest conductor of Lamont Symphony Orchestra.
+He is also the principal guest conductor of the Pueblo Symphony Orchestra of Colorado (USA).
+In 2016, he was invited by the University of Denver (USA) as conducting adjunct professor and guest conductor of Lamont Symphony Orchestra.
 Recently he was appointed the Artist Director of Globe Outstanding Chinese Artist Association.
-He was a judge of GOCAA internatioanl piano competition grand final and the international piano competition in TaiWan finals as well.
+He was a judge of the GOCAA international piano competition grand final and the international piano competition in Taiwan finals as well.

 Mr. Liu studied music at Utrecht Conservatorium (Hongeschoolvoor de Kunsten Utrecht) in Holland and Michigan State University in America.
 He studied with Leon Gregorian, Gustav Meier, and Larry Rachlleff.